soockee/pixel-bot-go/README.md

 ---

 ## 12. License / Credits
+Licensed under the MIT License.
+See [`LICENSE`](LICENSE) for full text.

+Copyright (c) 2025 Simon Stockhause.

+If you use or fork this project, please keep a visible credit such as:
+"Pixel Bot by Simon Stockhause" in your README or about dialog where feasible.

 Provided as‑is with no warranty.
 Use responsibly.
-(Add your license text here if needed.)

 ---